-Place 1 1/2 cups sugar, cream cheese, butter, and vanilla in a large bowl; beat with a mixer at medium speed until well blended (about 4 minutes).
+Beat 1 1/2 cups sugar, margarine, vanilla, and cream cheese at medium speed of a mixer until well-blended (about 4 minutes).
 Add eggs, 1 at a time, beating well after each addition.
-Lightly spoon flour into dry measuring cups; level with a knife.
-Combine flour, baking powder, and salt, stirring with a whisk.
-Add flour mixture to cream cheese mixture, beating at low speed until well blended.
+Combine flour, baking powder, and salt.
+Add flour mixture to creamed mixture, beating at low speed until blended.

 Combine 1/4 cup sugar and cinnamon.
 Combine 2 tablespoons cinnamon mixture and apple in a bowl, and stir apple mixture into batter.
 Pour batter into an 8-inch springform pan coated with cooking spray, and sprinkle with remaining cinnamon mixture.

 Bake at 350° for 1 hour and 15 minutes or until the cake pulls away from the sides of the pan.
 Cool the cake completely on a wire rack, and cut using a serrated knife.

 Note: You can also make this cake in a 9-inch square cake pan or a 9-inch springform pan; just reduce the cooking time by 5 minutes.

 Delicious!
 I made some changes though.
 I don't buy margarine, I use real butter.
 I also couldn't find fat free cream cheese so I used 1/3 less fat cream cheese (neufchatel).
 This makes 12 servings, so I don't think that makes that much of a difference calorie wise.
 I use Granny Smith apples.